dreamorganism/dreamorganism.github.io/content/_index.en.md

 {{< flexrow class="container" style="justify-content: center;" >}}

 {{% div class="community-message" %}}
-# Dreamorganism aims to support a meritocratic conmunity of diverse individuals
+# Dreamorganism aims to support a meritocratic community of diverse individuals

 We are waiting for you.

 <div style="">
 <h1>
-	<a href="https://github.com/ziglang/zig/wiki/Community" class="button" style="display: inline;">Join Conversation on Discord</a>
+	<a href="https://discord.gg/T9gMv9SR" class="button" style="display: inline;">Join Conversation on Discord</a>
 </h1>
 </div>
 {{% /div %}}